Massive wildfire prompts new travel restrictions through Yosemite

 DEFENDING YOSEMITE'S CORE

-Matheson said treacherous, hard-to-reach terrain was hindering efforts to carve additional containment lines around the blaze, and he estimated it would take another week to fully enclose it.
+Matheson said rugged, hard-to-reach terrain was hindering efforts to carve additional fire breaks around the blaze, and he estimated it would take another week to fully enclose it.

 The flames last week forced the closure of a stretch of Highway 120 that leads into the west side of the park and serves as the main gateway from the San Francisco Bay area.